Where To Stay in London: Best Areas and hotels

 Covent Garden is a hub for theater and performance arts, with multiple theaters throughout the neighborhood, the famous Royal Opera House, and street performers in The Piazza.

-Explore the shops, walk through the pedestrian-only center, catch a show, and grab some high-quality food at one of the many restaurants.
-Covent Garden has everything you need within walking distance of the hotels in this area.
-It’s a convenient, luxurious area to stay in London and prices are a bit higher here.
+This area has everything you need within walking distance of the hotels.
+It’s a convenient, luxurious area to stay in London, and prices are a bit higher here.

 Soho